PoisotLab/MS_network_els/els_networks.md

 to different arrival order of species, and especially underlying the importance of the first arrived species [@drak91cms].
 The arrival history plays an important role in the community composition when multiple stable states are possible [@chas03caw].
-Species dispersion and phylogeny distance between species that compose communities are also drivers of community assembly [@leib17caf;
+However, when a unique stable state is possible, communities assembly tend to be similar when the regional species pool is the same, independantly to assembly history [@capi09sme].
+Species dispersion, interaction strength and phylogeny distance between species that compose communities are also drivers of community assembly [@leib17caf; @kraf07tec;
-@kraf07tec ; @mahe07ipf].
-Based on these assumptions, two distinct type of models have been developed to predict community assembly dynamics.
-Niche-based theory models use coexistence theory and niche differentiation, while neutral theory models are based on species dynamics (migration, extinction and speciation) under stochastic processes.
-Even if at first glance they seem in total contrary, this two types of models are actually complementary [@tilm04ntn ; @grav06rnn ;
+@mahe07ipf; @mont03tpf].
+Based on these assumptions, two distinct, but complementary, types of models have been developed to predict community assembly dynamics [@tilm04ntn; @grav06rnn; @souz16qca].
+Niche-based theory models use coexistence theory and niche differentiation.
+These processes explain assembly mechanisms at large scale (*e.g.* metacommunity level).
+Conversely, neutral theory models are based on species dynamics (migration, extinction and speciation) under stochastic processes, which allow to explain dynamics at fine scale (*e.g.* phylogenetic level) [*ref*].
-@souz16qca].
-Niche-based models explain mechanisms at large scale (metacommunity level), neutral models explain them at fine scale (phylogenetic level) [*ref*].
-**network part**

 # Conclusion